Cathy Ames

-Cathy Ames, later known as Kate Trask or Kate Albey, is a fictional character and the main antagonist in John Steinbeck's novel East of Eden.
+Catherine "Cathy" Ames, later known as Kate Trask or Kate Albey, is a fictional character and the main antagonist in John Steinbeck's novel East of Eden.
 She is married to the main protagonist Adam Trask, and the mother of his twin sons, Caleb and Aron.
 Beneath her charming, attractive facade, she is an evil woman who manipulates and destroys people for her own amusement and profit.
 Steinbeck characterizes her as a "psychic monster" with a "malformed soul".

 Concept and creation

 In 1951, Steinbeck wrote a series of letters, known as The Journal of a Novel: The East of Eden Letters, to his editor Pascal Covici during the process of writing East of Eden.
 On March 26, Steinbeck first mentions Cathy to Covici: “This is a woman and you must know her; know her completely because she is a tremendously powerful force in the book.”
 The majority of these letters demonstrate that Steinbeck was most fascinated with Cathy's character, mentioning once that he must get back to writing about his “dear Cathy”.